THE RETAIL BULLETIN - The home of retail news

 14.15-14.45

-This closing session will explore some of the reforms to employment law that will impact businesses and their employees.
-Providing insights into these reforms, their practical implications and how businesses need to adapt.
+This session will delve into the details and provide insights into the recent reforms, their practical implications and how businesses need to adapt.

 NETWORKING COFFEE BREAK